ropensci/cffr/tests/testthat/_snaps/as_cff_person.md

       - family-names: one
         given-names: Another

-# Parse bibtex persons with masks
+# Coerce bibtex persons with masks

     Code
       as_cff_person(s)